top of page

 Major Bible misprints.

-"Fifteen copies exist and are displayed in various libraries and museums.
+• Approximately fifteen copies are on display in various libraries and museums.

-The She Bible.
-In a 1611 King James version, there was a misprint in gender.
-Ruth 3:15
+• In a 1611 King James version, there was a misprint in gender.

 Its value is over $65,000.